-- (a) A Councillor may move without comment the following motions at the end of a speech of another Councillor: - (i) to proceed to next business; - (ii) that the question be now put; - (iii) to adjourn a debate; or - (iv) to adjourn a meeting. - (b) If a motion to proceed to next business is seconded and the Chairman of the Council thinks the item under discussion has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote. - (c) If a motion that the question be now put is seconded and the Chairman of the Council thinks the item has been sufficiently discussed, he or she will put the procedural motion to the vote.
-If it is passed, he or she will give the mover of the original motion a right of reply before putting his/her motion to the vote. - (d) If a motion to adjourn the debate or adjourn the meeting is seconded and the Chairman of the Council thinks the item has not been sufficiently discussed and cannot reasonably be discussed on that occasion, he or she will put the procedural motion to the vote without giving the mover of the original motion the right of reply.
+- (a) A Councillor may move without comment the following motions at the end of a speech of another Councillor: - (i) to proceed to next business; - (ii) that the question be now put; - (iii) to adjourn a debate; or - (iv) to adjourn a meeting. - (b) If a motion to proceed to next business is seconded and the Chair of the Council thinks the item under discussion has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote. - (c) If a motion that the question be now put is seconded and the Chair of the Council thinks the item has been sufficiently discussed, he or she will put the procedural motion to the vote.
+If it is passed, he or she will give the mover of the original motion a right of reply before putting his/her motion to the vote. - (d) If a motion to adjourn the debate or adjourn the meeting is seconded and the Chair of the Council thinks the item has not been sufficiently discussed and cannot reasonably be discussed on that occasion, he or she will put the procedural motion to the vote without giving the mover of the original motion the right of reply. - (e) When a motion that the debate be now adjourned is carried, the discussion shall be resumed at the next meeting, when the Member who moved its adjournment shall be entitled to speak first.